 Be sure to check this page out frequently--I'll be releasing updates here and on my social medias.

-Navakaine now resides in Europe, seeking new landscapes and moments to write about.
+Navakaine now resides in Europe, seeking new landscapes to write about.